C-Causal Blindness: Conclusion

 \section{Conclusion}

 Regardless of corrective pathways for this hereditary disease we all might suffer from, C-CB as a concept, if it exists, it does so in the frontier of different sciences, where further research, namely in the fields of Cognitive Computational Neuroscience and AI, is necessary.
 To better understand human cognitive faults in a predictive fashion, new experiments that enable modelling internal computations, as well as the proper isomorphism between the cognitive dimension, computation, and its logical representations (which are easily rectifiable) are important.
 Together with evidence from experiments, this computational-logical framework may yield easily interpretable and falsifiable theories regarding the sentimental life of the black box that is the brain.
 Here, the mind has been taken to be the computational dimension of the brain, which does not necessarily follow logical rules or proper probability calculations.
 This results in what has been addressed as relaxed causality chains.
 Animals, including humans, are encapsulated agents with information being mediated through extremely sensitive sensors, forever without access to the source of the information.
 The brain and its computational dimension ultimately can and indeed tend to deal with ideals so as to avoid getting stuck and being incapable of making decisions in the face of so many unknowns and continuous sources of input.
-Most animals are required to make decisions regardless of limited information processing, and they have to make these quickly in scenarios where higher-order cognitive dimensions do not exist or are extremely limited (e.g. no access to complex language with which to produce meaningfully complex thought patterns).
-Utilizing different analytical techniques (First Order Logic, Modal Logic, and Graph Theory - HMM) to map the cognitive dimension where human reasoning occurs, a framework is proposed with which to check a flawed logical model that naturally emerges in people's thinking: C-CB.
+Most animals are required to make decisions regardless of limited information processing, and they have to make these quickly in scenarios where higher-order cognitive dimensions do not exist or are extremely limited (e.g. no access to complex language with which to abstract the problem, facilitating its solution).
+Utilizing different analytical techniques (First Order Logic, Modal Logic, and Graph Theory - HMM) to map the cognitive dimension where human reasoning occurs, a framework is proposed with which to check a flawed logical model that might naturally emerge when people think: C-CB.
 In sum, aspects of the content of the mind have been grounded on logic and therein flawed models that are erroneously assumed to be true may be disproved using WHMM.
-That is, causality between a current state, a strategy, and a desirable state is simply assumed to exist without any actual logical basis or data and this can be shown using logic and graph theory.
-If on experiments with detecting C-CB thought patterns, it can be quickly verified that in order to prevent the erroneous actions enabled by C-CB one only needs to know the footprint of a C-CB-enabled thought pattern to correct it: that an initial plan involving $A \rightarrow B \rightarrow C$ shouldn't be assumed to be correct immediately and in fact may lead to the opposite of the goal, \textbf{$\lnot C$}.
-Once one doubts their own thoughts, stepping onto the meta-analyses, verifying that \textbf{B} lacks evidence is straightforward.
-To think and evaluate the proposed solution and critically deduce the possible outcomes one needs some knowledge of probability theory, logic, graph theory, and causal calculus.
-Access to a computer is a plus.
+That is, causality between a current state, a strategy, and a desirable state is simply assumed to exist without any actual logical basis or data to verify this existence.
+In experiments involving C-CB thought patterns, it can be quickly verified that in order to prevent the erroneous actions induced by C-CB one only needs to know the footprint of a C-CB-enabled thought pattern to correct it: that an initial plan involving $A \rightarrow B \rightarrow C$ shouldn't be assumed to be correct immediately and in fact may lead to the opposite of the goal, \textbf{$\lnot C$}.
+I must end by disagreeing with Professor Kahneman, who has been quoted as saying that even after his long tenure in pointing out the flaws in human cognition, he himself had failed to activelyt curb any of them in his daily life.
+I think we must be more pragmatic - once one begins to doubt their own thoughts, stepping onto the meta-analyses, verifying that \textbf{B} lacks evidence is straightforward.
+To think and evaluate the proposed solution and critically deduce the possible outcomes one does not need any knowledge of probability theory, logic, graph theory, and causal calculus.
+But these and access to a computer is always a plus.